Trump reverses family separation policy after tech, political backlash

-"I'll be signing something in a little while that's going to do that," Trump said during a Wednesday meeting with members of Congress at the White House, reports CBS News.
+"I'll be signing something in a little while that's going to do that," Trump said during a Wednesday meeting with members of Congress at the White House, according to a report by CBS News.
 "I'll be doing something that's somewhat preemptive and ultimately will be matched by legislation I'm sure."

+The move marks a sudden shift from Trump, whose administration earlier this year enacted a "zero-tolerance" policy on immigration, prosecuting anyone who attempts to enter the country illegally.
+That led to the government separating more than 2,300 children from their families.
+The move sparked international outrage, moving tech and political leaders alike to speak out as photos and videos of these separations began to hit the airwaves.

+Apple CEO Tim Cook called it "inhumane" when he offered a statement about it earlier this week.
+Airbnb co-founders Brian Chesky, Joe Gebbia and Nathan Blecharczyk said it was "immoral."
+And Microsoft describes itself as "dismayed."

+"Families are the backbone of society," Uber CEO Dara hosrowshahi tweeted.
+"A policy that pulls them apart rather than building them up is immoral and just plain wrong."

+Trump meanwhile appeared to dig in.
+In a widely-watched White House press conference Monday, Secretary of Homeland Security Kirstjen Nielsen defended the administration's moves, saying "As long as illegal entry remains a criminal offense, DHS will not look the other way."
+That approach is more restrictive than from other presidents, who have typically chosen to only prosecute drug and human traffickers and those with criminal records.

-While it will not reverse the "zero-tolerance" policy on immigration, Trump is expected to sign an executive order that will let families to be held together during prosecution and deportation, according to CBS News.
+On Wednesday, Trump said he will sign a new executive order to defuse the crisis.
+The order will let families to be held together during prosecution and deportation, CBS News says.

-The Trump administration earlier this year began enforcing a policy that separated members of families that cross US borders illegally.
-The move has resulted in the US government sending thousands of children to holding camps around the country, images of which have sparked international outrage, even from within Trump's own party.

-On Monday, tech companies began issuing statements condemning the Trump administration's actions.
-Someone even added Trump's policies to Wikipedia's entry on concentration camps (though it's being reviewed).

 This is a developing story.